qinghuading513/diagnostic-of-Q-G-omega-equation/README.md

 More information on the calculation procedure is provided in the code comments.

-lineartrend.f is used to calculate linear trends in our study.

 Reference
 Nigam, S., C. Chung, and E. DeWeaver, 2000: ENSO Diabatic Heating in ECMWF and NCEP–NCAR Reanalyses, and NCAR CCM3 Simulation.
 J. Climate, 13, 3152–3171,